• 2 min read

 In a DevSecOps world, operating is part of the path.

-What a run-capable golden path contains
+What a run-capable golden path can include

 When a golden path is treated like a product, it should bundle: